withastro/docs/src/pages/en/guides/content-collections.md

 ---

 Content collections help organize your Markdown or MDX and type-check your frontmatter with schemas.
 You may reach for collections if you:
-- Have a medium-to-large number of documents to manage and fetch (example: a blog with 50+ posts).
+- **Have a medium-to-large number of documents** to manage and fetch (example: a blog with 50+ posts).
-- Want to enforce frontmatter fields, and fail if fields are missing (example: every blog post should have a title and description).
+- **Want to enforce frontmatter fields,** and fail if fields are missing (example: every blog post should have a title and description).
-- Plan to use content in multiple areas of your site (landing pages, footers, navigation, etc).
+- **Plan to use content in multiple areas** of your site (landing pages, footers, navigation, etc).

 ## Glossary

+We'll be using "schema," "collection," and "entry" throughout this guide.
+Let's define these terms:

 - **Schema:** a way to codify the "structure" of your data.
 In this case, frontmatter data
 - **Collection:** a set of data that share a common schema.
 In this case, Markdown and MDX files